Odizinne/HeadsetControl-Qt/README.md

 ### Windows

 Precompiled binaries can be found in [release](https://github.com/odizinne/headsetControl-Qt/releases/latest) section.
+You need [Microsoft Visual C++ Redistributable](https://aka.ms/vs/17/release/vc_redist.x64.exe) if it is not already installed.

 ### Linux